Our Mission & Who we are

 As an educational institution, the Sacramento Zoo follows the California State Board of Education science content standards through a variety of programs.
 Each year there are approximately 70,000 school children from a 24-county region that visit the zoo on organized school field trips.
 A few of the programs we offer are: summer camp, family and group overnights, preschool classes, virtual programs, animal encounters and much more.

 At the Sacramento Zoo, we lead with animal welfare.
-Nearly 500 native, rare and endangered animals represent over 120 unique species at the Sacramento Zoo.
+More than 400 native, rare and endangered animals represent over 90 unique species at the Sacramento Zoo.
 Staff strive daily to not only provide uncompromising care for the animals, but also work to conserve species and habitats around the world.
 Our staff are active leaders in the Association of Zoos and Aquariums (AZA), an organization that establishes standards for the well-being of zoo animals.
-We also make sure to listen to you and be active in addressing your questions.
+We also make sure to listen to the public and participate actively in addressing any questions.

 Learn about how we care for our animals and work with outside organizations to giving uncompromising care by visiting the Animal Care & Welfare page.